zx0223winner/NoBadWordsCombiner/README.md

 automatically integrate the gene models annotations (e.g., NCBI, SwissProt, etc.), and minimize those "bad words" (e.g., hypothetical and uncharacterized proteins)

 ### 2. What's NoBadWordsCombiner?
-Unlike the NCBI-NR or UniProtKB/Swiss-Prot, although they provide valuable function description of the interested genes; however, many hypothetical proteins or ‘bad name’ proteins are also included in the respective database, which will mess up the interpretation of HSDs results.
-Although it is not the focus of this article, we have developed another software can integrate the gene function information together minimize ‘bad words’ including Nr-NCBI, UniProtKB/Swiss-Prot, KEGG, Pfam and GO etc..
+Unlike the NCBI-NR or UniProtKB/Swiss-Prot, although they provide valuable function description of the interested genes; however, many hypothetical proteins or ‘bad name’ proteins are also included in the respective database, which will mess up the interpretation of functional gene annotations.
+Although it is not the focus of this article, we have developed another software can integrate the gene function information together minimize ‘bad words’ including Nr-NCBI, UniProtKB/Swiss-Prot, KEGG, and Pfam etc..
 ```
 Environmental Requirement: Pandas
 To collect pandas packages : sudo pip install pandas